fuele/statuspage/README.md

 # Statuspage.io
 Create an account.
 Click components.
 Add component.
 Add a name and description and leave the rest as default.
 Click save component.
 Click on your new component, scroll down to the bottom and note the `Component API ID`.
 Click on your avatar in the bottom left of your screen to access the user menu.
 Click API info.
 At the bottom of the screen you should see your api key in a grey box.
 Note this token down too.
+Click on `System Metrics` and add two metrics, Bandwidth and Latency.
+Click on the metric, go under advanced options and note down the two metric ids.

 # Web server installation